jazcap53/make_bintrees/README.md

 in "Custom Tests -> Add Custom Test -> Add Test Case".
 Then put `true` or `false` into the 'Output' field, and you should have a good test case.

-This code is released under the MIT License.
-Please see LICENSE.txt for details.
+This code is released under the MIT License; please see LICENSE.txt for details.